 In some counties, juveniles simply are not reported to ICE as a matter of practice and policy.
-Defense counsel can advocate for similar policies on the ground that reporting juveniles to ICE violates confidentiality provisions under Welf & I C §§827 and 828, and undermines the policy goals of Welf & I C §202 to provide treatment in the youth's best interest, and to promote rehabilitation and family reunification.
+Defense counsel can advocate for similar policies on the ground that reporting juveniles to ICE violates confidentiality provisions under Welf & I C §8827 and 828, and undermines the policy goals of Welf & I C §202 to provide treatment in the youth's best interest, and to promote rehabilitation and family reunification.
 Local law enforcement is free to not report any noncitizen youth.
 Visit ILRC's website for a memo discussing these and other legal issues at the intersection of the California juvenile justice system and immigration enforcement.

 Otherwise, the Act's baseline prohibition on responding to notification and transfer requests applies to juvenile detainees, because its definition of "law enforcement official" includes juvenile detention facilities.
 See Cal.
-Gov't Code § 7282(d) ("Law enforcement official" means . . . any person or local agency authorized to operate juvenile detention facilities or to maintain custody of individuals in juvenile detention facilities.").
+Gov't Code § 7282(d) ("Law enforcement official' means . . . any person or local agency authorized to operate juvenile detention facilities or to maintain custody of individuals in juvenile detention facilities.").
 However, some of the Act's exceptions apply more narrowly to juveniles than adults.
-In most cases, juveniles are "adjudicated" and not "convicted" under state law, and most of the Act's exceptions under California law.
+In most cases, juveniles are "adjudicated" and not "convicted" under state law, and most of the Act's exceptions apply only to "convictions," not "adjudications."
+Only a small number of juvenile adjudications constitute convictions under California law.
 Under section 667(d)(3) of the Penal Code, the only juvenile adjudications that are considered convictions are adjudications for offenses that were committed when the juvenile was 16 or older and that are listed in section 707(b) of the Welfare and Institutions Code.
 The adjudications described in section 667(d)(3) are therefore the only situations in which state and local law enforcement may, under the Act, cooperate with notification and transfer requests based on a juvenile adjudication.